moscowjh/moscowjh.github.io/about.md

 ![Jason_Portrait]({{ "/assets/2x2_Linkedin_Profile.jpg" | absolute_url }})

 Jason is working on a certificate in Data Science and related technologies.
-His software projects can be found at:
-{% include icon-github.html username="moscowjh" %} /